Meet Dr. Glen Balch

-Dr. Balch is one of four surgical oncologists on the nationally recognized gastrointestinal cancer team at UT Southwestern Medical Center’s Simmons Cancer Center.
+Dr. Balch is one of eight surgical oncologists on the nationally recognized gastrointestinal cancer team at UT Southwestern Medical Center’s Simmons Cancer Center.
 He specializes in complex colon, rectal, and peritoneal cancers, particularly those that have spread to other organs.
 He is also Assistant Professor of Surgery in the Surgical Oncology Division and Director of Lower Gastrointestinal Cancer Programs.

 Dr. Balch has been using robotic technology for rectal cancer since 2007, so he’s considered an expert in the procedure.
 He says there will be more advances in robotics and minimally invasive procedures for colon and rectal cancers, which will make it easier for surgeons to remove the tumors.

 He has several projects in the works at UT Southwestern, including programs for peritoneal chemotherapy and advanced pelvic malignancies, or cancer that has spread to pelvic organs (vagina, uterus, prostate, and bladder).

 Dr. Balch strongly believes in compassionate care and has even experienced GI cancer on a personal level: His grandmother died from rectal cancer when he was younger.
 It’s partly why he specializes in GI cancers, and he says it helps him relate to his patients and their family members.

 - Rectal cancer